OCA/hr/hr_expense_account_period/README.rst

 =========================

-This module was written to allow you to choose an accounting period at the genreration of journal entry from an expense.
+This module was written to allow you to choose an accounting period at the generation of journal entry from an expense.

 Bug Tracker
 ===========